Teenage Dream: Background and development

 Following the success of her breakthrough album One of the Boys (2008), Perry did not want her next record to alienate her fanbase, opting to "definitely keep it pop" and not shift her style, believing it would show "whether I'm meant to do this, or I got lucky".
 In a 2009 interview with Rolling Stone, she revealed that the album would focus on the "whirlwind" last year of her life, dealing with her newfound fame, friendships, relationships, further stating that "I'm not just gonna talk about the beat and just dancing, I like to get into the meaning".
 At that point, the singer described the new lyrics as "very honest, if not more honest than the last ones.
 But they are a little bit more mature...
 I know how to handle boys now".
 Perry also wanted the album to have more tempo than One of the Boys to make her live shows more dynamic.
 She explained: "I really love going to shows where I'm sandwiched between people, and you don't know if the sweat on you is yours or the person's next to you.
 I love that feeling, and when I was on tour I would see that I was missing that a bit".

 The Cardigans and ABBA were cited as major influences on the creation of Teenage Dream.

-Recording sessions for Teenage Dream began in autumn 2009 and took place at a multitude of recording studios in the United States.
+Recording sessions for Teenage Dream began in 2009 and took place at a multitude of recording studios in the United States.
 Work on the album involved collaborating with numerous artists and producers including Dr. Luke, Greg Wells, Guy Sigsworth, Max Martin, Ryan Tedder, Rivers Cuomo, Kuk Harrell, Greg Kurstin, Benny Blanco, Darkchild, Cathy Dennis, Esther Dean, and Tricky Stewart, who told Rap-Up in December 2009 that the sound of the album would be pop and rock, like One of the Boys, though calling it a "different gear" for himself.
 Perry also desired to collaborate with Calvin Harris on the record, "but he got really famous so it didn't happen".
 According to Luke, Perry gave him a mixtape of songs which inspired her to demonstrate how she wanted the next record to sound.
 The singer also claimed that working with Martin and Luke was "a wonderful collaborative effort".
 As for the visual component, the singer likens it to "going from Shirley Temple, Betty Boop to more of a Betty Paige [sic], pop art-sarcastic-fun-Lichtenstein picture: still bright, but the colors are more saturated, and it's more metallic fuchsia or purple than bubblegum pink."